How NFTs are Changing The Creator Economy

 The Non-Fungible Token market has experienced an unprecedented surge since the beginning of 2021.
 In total, it rose to over $400 million in traded volume on Ethereum by March, up from under $41 million in 2018.
 The rise in popularity is partly due to recent NFT popularity in the press, considering that trading volumes have decreased lately.
 But that does not diminish the value NFTs offer creators globally and the lucky holders of the unique assets tethered to the tokens.

 With Beeple selling “Everydays: The First 5,000 Days” for over $69 million and Twitter’s founder receiving over $3 million for an NFT tweet, the possibilities for artists with NFTs are broad.
-As a money-making opportunity, it seems the sky is the limit.

 Major auction houses like Christie’s are launching their own NFT marketplaces, while luxury brands like Gucci are eying the possibility of releasing unique branded items with NFTs.
 Creators are also taking the same opportunities with the multitude of NFT platforms emerging on the market.